Abdulbasit0123/Random-Quran-Verse/README.md

 ---

-### Disclaimer!

--   This application is designed purely for exploration and inspiration.
-It is not for making decisions, seeking omens, fortune-telling or any form of divination.
--   Reel-style presentation may show verses out of context, so this app should not replace traditional, sequential Qur’an reading or study.
-For proper understanding always refer to full passages, authentic sources and traditional reading methods for comprehensive study and guidance.

----

 ## Tech Stack

-The project is built entirely with **pure vanilla JavaScript** to showcase fundamental web development skills, avoiding external frameworks or complex dependencies.
+The project is part of my learning journey and is built entirely with pure vanilla JavaScript to showcase fundamental web development skills, without relying on external frameworks or complex dependencies.

--   **Vanilla JavaScript (ES6+):** Modern JavaScript with modules, `async/await`, and more.
+-   **Vanilla JavaScript (ES6+):** Modern JavaScript with modules, `async/await`, `fetch` and more.
--   **External API:** Al Quran Cloud (for content)
+-   **External API:** Al Quran Cloud (for content).
 -   **Vite:** Used solely as a fast development server and build tool.
 -   **IndexedDB:** Client-side database for content caching.
--   **CSS3**: Custom styling with animations and transitions
+-   **CSS3**: Custom styling with animations and transitions.
--   **Web APIs**: Fullscreen API, Touch/mouse Events, Keyboard Events, and more
+-   **Web APIs**: Web Workers, Touch/mouse Events, Keyboard Events, localStorage and more.

 ---